pirsch-analytics/docs/docs/api-sdks/api.md

 ### Listing Domains

 This endpoint will list all domains belonging to an organization.
+The optional `search` parameter can be used to filter the result set by the hostname.

-`GET /api/v1/organization/domain?id=Jk49fgm38`
+`GET /api/v1/organization/domain?id=Jk49fgm38&search=hostname`

 ::: details EXAMPLE RESPONSE
 ```JSON